run-ai/docs/docs/Administrator/Cluster-Setup/cluster-prerequisites.md

 If you are using RedHat OpenShift.
 The minimal version is OpenShift 4.3.

-Run:AI Supports Kubernetes [Pod Security Policy](https://kubernetes.io/docs/concepts/policy/pod-security-policy/){target=_blank} is used.
+Run:AI Supports Kubernetes [Pod Security Policy](https://kubernetes.io/docs/concepts/policy/pod-security-policy/){target=_blank} if used.

 ### NVIDIA

 Run:AI requires the installation of NVIDIA software.
-These can be one of the two:
+These can be done in one of two ways:

-* NVIDIA GPU Operator installed on top of Kubernetes.
+* (Recommended) Use the [NVIDIA GPU Operator on Kubernetes](https://docs.nvidia.com/datacenter/cloud-native/gpu-operator/getting-started.html){target=blank}.
-* or, all GPU nodes to be installed with NVIDIA driver version 410.104 or later and CUDA 9.0 or later.
+* For each GPU node in the cluster, install NVIDIA CUDA Drivers, as well as the software stack, described [here](nvidia.md).

 For additional details see the [Cluster Installation](cluster-install.md) documentation.